Conditionally Elicitable Dynamic Risk Measures for Deep Reinforcement Learning: Algorithm

+In the proof of \cref{thm:univ-approx-H,thm:univ-approx-V}, we derive the result for \ANN{}s $H_{1,\timeidx}^{\psi_1},H_{2,\timeidx}^{\psi_2}$ that are ensembles of \ANN{}s for all periods $\timeidx \in \periodspace$.
+In our implementation, however, we instead use single \ANN{}s with time as an additional dimension of the state space -- it requires less memory than storing ensembles of \ANN{}s, speeds up the critic procedure, and provides an appropriate approximation of the value function at any period.
+In fact, using the universal approximation theorem and a polynomial interpolation argument, one may prove that any finite ensemble of \ANN{}s can be approximated by a single \ANN{} with an augmented input (see \cite{coache2021reinforcement}).

-Given the recursion form of the value function in \cref{eq:lastV,eq:otherV}, and the proof of \cref{thm:univ-approx-V}, we understand that the accuracy of the estimation of $\valuefunc$ at a period $\timeidx$ strongly depends on the accuracy of its estimation at the subsequent periods.
-Therefore, from a practical viewpoint, one may need to increase the number of epochs for the critic procedure in \cref{algo:actor-critic} if the number of periods $\eplength$ is large.
+We also remark that the universal approximation theorem used here is valid for an \ANN{} with fixed depth (i.e. number of layers) but arbitrary width (i.e. number of nodes).
+Since the number of nodes may be exponentially large, the exact \ANN{} structure in terms of layers, nodes, and activation functions depends on the specific application.
+In practice, it is common that deep narrow layers outperform shallow but wide ones.
+Finally, given the recursion form of the value function in \cref{eq:lastV,eq:otherV}, and the proof of \cref{thm:univ-approx-V}, we understand that the accuracy of the estimation of the value function at a period $\timeidx$ strongly depends on the accuracy of its estimation at the subsequent periods.
+Therefore, from a practical viewpoint, one may need to increase the number of epochs for the critic procedure in \cref{algo:actor-critic} if the number of periods is large.